Where is this walk?

 The Walk

 The three fells of Robinson, Hindscarth and Dale Head form a neat circuit above Little Town.
-However I would include the knobbly ridge of High Spy and Maiden Moor to create one of the very best Lakeland walks.
+However I would add the extra climb to the knobbly ridge of High Spy and Maiden Moor and create one of the very best Lakeland walks.
 Having completed the first three fells you will certainly feel every 550 foot of the climb to High Spy but once you are there it is a worthy addition to the route.
 The views over Derwent Water are exceptional and the walking is easy The descent in to Little Town nothing more than a stroll.

 Recommend